Headbreakar/revolut-api-backend/task-1-and-2/TASK-1.md

 ## Why structured this way

-The scenario in the prompt names a tech stack explicitly instead of "build a notification system": vague stack means the model guesses (Pusher?
-Ably? raw ws?
-Socket.io?) and you get code you can't drop into your project.
+The scenario in the prompt names a tech stack explicitly instead of "build a notification system": vague stack means the model guesses and you get code you can't drop into your project.
 Numbering the six deliverables in a fixed order forces schema-first design, which is where most notification systems actually go wrong (denormalize recipient list into the notification doc vs. reference the task and join at read time: that decision cascades into everything downstream).

 ---